EQS-PVR: FUCHS SE: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 |FUCHS PETROLUB SE VZ

-Börse aktuell - Live TickerAuch nach Leitzinserhöhung durch die Fed: US-Börsen schließen uneinheitlich -- ATX & DAX schliessen deutlich schwächer -- Asiatische Börsen letztlich im Minus
+Börse aktuell - Live TickerNach Leitzinserhöhung durch die Fed: ATX und DAX höher erwartet -- Asiens Börsen uneins

-Der heimische Aktienmarkt sowie der deutsche Aktienmarkt notierten am Mittwoch leichter.
+Der heimische sowie der deutsche Aktienmarkt dürften am Donnerstag zum Start zulegen.
+Die asiatischen Börsen zeigen sich am Donnerstag uneinheitlich.
 Die Wall Street-Anleger zeigten sich unentschlossen.
-Asiens Börsen tendierten zur Wochenmitte nach unten.